 Mexico voids BlackRock consortium's bid for 'Mayan Train' project

-MEXICO CITY, Sept 8 (Reuters) - Mexico declared void a tender process, where a consortium that includes U.S. investment group BlackRock Inc BLK.N was the sole bidder, to build a section of one of the government's flagship infrastructure projects, the so-called "Mayan Train".
+MEXICO CITY, Sept 9 (Reuters) - Mexico declared void a tender process in which a consortium that includes U.S. investment group BlackRock Inc BLK.N was the sole bidder, to build a section of one of the government's flagship infrastructure projects, the so-called "Mayan Train".

 Mexico's National Fund for Tourism Promotion (Fonatur) initially planned to announce the decision on Aug.
 31, but said it needed more time to analyze the proposal from BlackRock and its partners.